-When taking a bus to a Disney World theme park from a deluxe resort it tends to make multiple stops.
+When taking buses to Disney World theme parks from deluxe resorts they often make multiple stops.
 For example, the bus route from Disney’s Beach Club to Magic Kingdom includes stops at both Yacht Club and Boardwalk.

 Everyone will have a different set of criteria for choosing the best Disney World deluxe resort.
 For us location and ease of transportation is a big plus.
 We prefer resorts with less travel time even if the theme is unremarkable.

 Rooms that are spacious and can easily accommodate larger families also do well in our ranking.
 We figure after a long day at the parks everyone could use a little extra space.